patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicyOfflineDeviceOtp.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetLifetime
+### GetLifeTime

-`func (o *DeviceAuthenticationPolicyOfflineDeviceOtp) GetLifetime() DeviceAuthenticationPolicyOfflineDeviceOtpLifetime`
+`func (o *DeviceAuthenticationPolicyOfflineDeviceOtp) GetLifeTime() DeviceAuthenticationPolicyOfflineDeviceOtpLifeTime`

-GetLifetime returns the Lifetime field if non-nil, zero value otherwise.
+GetLifeTime returns the LifeTime field if non-nil, zero value otherwise.

-### GetLifetimeOk
+### GetLifeTimeOk

-`func (o *DeviceAuthenticationPolicyOfflineDeviceOtp) GetLifetimeOk() (*DeviceAuthenticationPolicyOfflineDeviceOtpLifetime, bool)`
+`func (o *DeviceAuthenticationPolicyOfflineDeviceOtp) GetLifeTimeOk() (*DeviceAuthenticationPolicyOfflineDeviceOtpLifeTime, bool)`

-GetLifetimeOk returns a tuple with the Lifetime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetLifeTimeOk returns a tuple with the LifeTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLifetime
+### SetLifeTime

-`func (o *DeviceAuthenticationPolicyOfflineDeviceOtp) SetLifetime(v DeviceAuthenticationPolicyOfflineDeviceOtpLifetime)`
+`func (o *DeviceAuthenticationPolicyOfflineDeviceOtp) SetLifeTime(v DeviceAuthenticationPolicyOfflineDeviceOtpLifeTime)`

-SetLifetime sets Lifetime field to given value.
+SetLifeTime sets LifeTime field to given value.

 ### GetFailure